Phage group: Salvador Luria (1912–1991) and Alfred Hershey (1908–1997)

-James Watson (1928– ) and Renato Dulbecco (1914–2012)
+James Watson (1928–2025) and Renato Dulbecco (1914–2012)

 Jim Watson, in a retrospective article, described his first experiences as a student with Luria in 1947.
 Apparently, according to Watson "…many students were afraid of Luria who had a reputation of being arrogant toward people who were wrong."
 However, as the fall term wore on, Watson "saw no evidence of the rumored inconsiderateness toward dimwits."
-Thus with no real reservations (except for occasional fear that he was not bright enough to move in his circle) he asked Luria whether he could do research under his direction in the spring term.
-Luria promptly said yes, and gave Watson the task of studying X-ray-induced multiplicity reactivation of phage as described above.
+He later asked to do research under Luria's direction, and was given the task of studying X-ray-induced multiplicity reactivation of phage.
 The only other scientist in Luria's lab at that time, with whom Watson shared a lab bench, was Renato Dulbecco (a future member of the phage group), who had recently arrived from Italy to do experiments on phage multiplicity reactivation.
-Later that semester (1948), Watson met, for the first time, Delbruck who was briefly visiting Luria.
-Watson wrote "Almost from Delbruck's first sentence, I knew I was not going to be disappointed.
+Later that semester, in 1948, Watson met Delbrück who was briefly visiting Luria.
+Watson wrote "Almost from Delbrück's first sentence, I knew I was not going to be disappointed.
 He did not beat around the bush and the intent of his words was always clear.
 But even more important to me was his youthful appearance and spirit."
-Watson noted that on this occasion, as on many subsequent occasions, Delbruck talked about Bohr (the physicist) and his belief that a complementarity principle, perhaps like that needed for understanding quantum mechanics, would be the key to the real understanding of biology.
+Watson noted that on this occasion, as on many subsequent occasions, Delbrück talked about Niels Bohr and his belief that a complementarity principle, perhaps like that needed for understanding quantum mechanics, would be the key to the real understanding of biology.

-In 1950, Renato Dulbecco now at Caltech with Delbrück, worked out a procedure for assaying animal virus particles by their formation of plaques on a sheet of cultured cells, just as phage form plaques on a lawn of bacterial cells.
+In 1950, Renato Dulbecco then at Caltech with Delbrück, worked out a procedure for assaying animal virus particles by their formation of plaques on a sheet of cultured cells, just as phage form plaques on a lawn of bacterial cells.
 This procedure set the stage for Dulbecco to implement a comprehensive research program for quantitative studies on animal viruses to fathom their intracellular reproductive cycle.
 This work was recognized by award of the Nobel Prize in 1975.

-Matthew Meselson (1930– ) and Franklin Stahl (1929– )
+Matthew Meselson (b.
+1930) and Franklin Stahl (1929–2025)

 After the discovery of the structure of DNA in 1953, it was still unclear how DNA replicated.
 The favored model at the time was semi-conservative replication, but experimental proof was needed.
 The Meselson–Stahl experiment, performed by Matthew Meselson and Franklin Stahl in 1958, was the key experiment that provided convincing evidence of semi-conservative replication, the mechanism now known to be correct.
 Meselson and Stahl described the circumstances leading to this key experiment.
-It has since been described as the "Most Beautiful Experiment in Biology."
+It has since been described as the "Most Beautiful Experiment in Biology".
 Its beauty is tied to the simplicity of the result, although the route that led to the experiment was far from simple.